Nutrition + Health (from a

 - In physics, one "calorie"

-- Since there is already great confusion by the common use of an
+- Since there was already great confusion by the common use of an

-upper-case or lower-case starting letter, the calorie is not considered part
+upper-case or lower-case starting letter, the calorie was not merged into the System International

 which is why scientists use the term Joule.